cake-contrib/Cake.AddinDiscoverer/README.md

 1. Your plugin references a given version of the Cake DLLs.
 2. The references to the Cake DLLs are private
 3. Your plugin does not target multiple .NET frameworks and only targets `netstandard2.0`
+4. Your plugin uses the "cake-contrig" icon
+5. There is a YAML file describing your plugin on the Cake website

 ## Command Line arguments